uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/algorithm_anatomy.rst

 Besides meta-parameters, machine learning algorithms may have different *stages*, such as :term:`training <Training>` and :term:`inference <Inference>`.
-Moreover, the algorithm's stages may be implemented in a variety of *computational methods*.
-For instance, training of the linear regression model can be performed by solving system of linear equations [Friedman17]_, while the applying iterative optimization solver directly to the empirical risk function is also possible [Zhang04]_.
+Moreover, the stages of an algorithm may be implemented in a variety of *computational methods*.
+For instance, a linear regression model could be trained by solving a system of linear equations [Friedman17]_ or by applying an iterative optimization solver directly to the empirical risk function [Zhang04]_.

 From computational perspective, algorithm implementation may relay on different *floating-point types* such as ``float``, ``double`` or ``bfloat16``.
 Providing